For Transplant Surgeon, It’s All About the Cure

 “It takes a toll, but we get rewarded by a good outcome,” he said.

 Dr. Chandolias said the work is gratifying beyond the benefit to individual patients.
 He said it’s rewarding to be part of Einstein’s mission to provide medical care to an underserved population.
-And he noted that the illnesses that often lead to transplant – high blood pressure, diabetes, alcoholism – may reflect an insidious social inequity that leaves patients without access to medical care, education or motivation born of hope.
+And he noted that the illnesses that often lead to transplant – high blood pressure, diabetes, alcoholism – may reflect a social inequity that leaves patients without access to medical care, education or motivation born of hope.

 “These are diseases of society; it goes beyond the individual,” Dr. Chandolias said.